sindre0830/rusty-transcriber/README.md

 # Rusty Transcriber

 **Rusty Transcriber** is a lightweight Rust crate for converting raw PCM audio data into text transcripts using speech-to-text models.
-Currently supports OpenAI Whisper models through [whisper-rs](https://codeberg.org/tazz4843/whisper-rs).
+Currently supports Nvidia Parakeet models through [parakeet-rs](https://github.com/altunenes/parakeet-rs).

-## Prerequisites

-* `libclang` required for whisper-rs
+The Parakeet ONNX models (downloaded separately from HuggingFace) are licensed under CC-BY-4.0 by NVIDIA.
+This library does not distribute the models.

 ---